Food safety

 cross contact occurs when using the same chopping boards

-Cross contact can occur in many different ways.
-It can be direct contact with an allergenic food or an indirect contact through an uncleaned utensil.
+Cross-contact can occur in many different ways.
+It can be direct contact with an allergenic food or indirect contact through an uncleaned utensil.
 Regardless of how it happens, your business is at risk once a food safety complaint regarding this matter occurs.
 For food businesses that serve foods with allergens or prepare non-allergenic foods together with those that have allergens, you must always be prepared with a food allergy warning.

-What is the risk in cross contact?
+What is the risk in cross-contact?

 Mainly, cross contact increases the risk of food safety hazards as well as negative economic impact.
 Customers who unknowingly consume foods contaminated through cross contact can be put in a life-threatening situation from the adverse reactions of their body to the allergen.
 Your food business is then liable to address this concern by contacting the local health department as well as applying first aid to the customer.